scitran/client/README.md

 ## Matlab Client Setup

-* If your terminal environment is set up properly, the best way to use scitranClient services is to start matlab from a terminal (to inherit your shell ENV).
-But many people start from an icon, which sets up its own idiosyncratic environment.
-If you click, you may have to set your ENV (PATH) to include paths to python & required libs manually.

 * Even when using the Matlab version, you must have python on your path to enable authorization.
 The key Python module is oauth2client.
 If you use, say, anaconda to manage your python method than pip is included and you can do the install this way from your terminal
    ```
    pip install oauth2client